 - Organizational development

-Our strong commitment to a 100% sustainable culture at all levels in all markets is reflected in ambitious KPIs and executives’ incentive programs
+Our strong commitment to a 100% sustainable culture at all levels and in all markets is reflected in our ambitious KPIs and our Executive Incentive Program.

-We continue to focus on nurturing a sustainable culture by assessing and monitoring the organizational health such as employee turnover, sick leave, safety culture, diversity, equality, and inclusion.
+We continue to focus on driving a sustainable culture by assessing and monitoring the organizational health, including employee turnover, sick leave, safety culture, diversity, equality and inclusion.

-In addition, and in alignment with our key initiatives set in 2020, our policies – a harassment free environment policy, a diversity, equality and inclusion policy, a human rights and no discrimination policy – have been codified in accordance with the universal declaration of human rights with the principles set out by the International Labor Organization (ILO), the UN Guiding principles, the UN Global Compact principles, and relevant UN Sustainable Development Goals.
+In alignment with our key initiatives set in 2020, our policies (a harassment free environment policy, a diversity, equality and inclusion policy (DE&I), a human rights and no discrimination policy) have been codified in accordance with the Universal Declaration of Human Rights (UDHR) with the principles set out by the International Labor Organization (ILO), the UN Guiding Principles, the Ten Principles of the UN Global Compact and relevant UN Sustainable Development Goals.

 - Clear commitment and direction from the top

-Safety comes first when it comes to our people, and preventive measures to avoid employees being injured and/or worn out are of highest priority.
-We recognize that one accident is one too many, and we continue to focus on minimizing risks by allocating more resources and share best practice across markets.
+Our employees’ safety at work is of highest priority.
+Therefore, we are committed to continuously improving our preventive measures to avoid employees being injured and/or worn out.
+We recognize that one accident is one too many, and we continue to focus on mitigating risks by allocating more resources and sharing best practices across the Group.